When it comes to online course platforms, there are many platforms for you to choose from.

 Teachable has a free plan but charges you

 |All the plans including free plan come with||Both of the paid plans offer|

-Even the basic plan of Teachable comes with 5% transaction fee.
-On the other hand, Podia doesn’t come with any transaction fee.
+Even the basic plan of Teachable comes with a 5% transaction fee.
+On the other hand, Podia doesn’t come with any transaction fees.

 One more major downside of Podia is that the membership feature is only available on their Shaker plan that costs you $79/month.

-If you don’t want to pay an additional transaction fee for Teachable then you can look at some of the Teachable alternatives.
+If you don’t want to pay an additional transaction fee for Teachable you can look for Podia or you can look at some of the Teachable alternatives.

 If you are an online trainer only looking for course creation and want the most powerful course creation features, go with Teachable.

 However, along with course creation feature if you want an all-in-one platform to sell memberships, digital products and also want superior email marketing you may need to get Podia.
 But in this case, you need to keep in mind some limitations in course creation like completion certificates, advanced reporting, and course compliance.